andela-mugochukwu/slate/source/index.html.md

 -----------------------------------|------------------------
 POST /api/v1/users/login         |   Logs in a user.
 POST /api/v1/users/              |   Creates a new user.
-GET /api/v1/users/                    |   Gets all registered users (available only to the Admin).
+GET /api/v1/users/                    |   Gets all registered users (available only to Admin and SuperAdmin).
 GET /api/v1/users/:id                 |   Finds a particular user by his/her id.
-PUT /api/v1/users/:id                 |   Updates a user's attributes based on the id specified (available to the profile owner or admin)
+PUT /api/v1/users/:id                 |   Updates a user's attributes based on the id specified (available to the profile owner or admin/superadmin)
-DELETE /api/v1/users/:id              |   Deletes a user (available only to the profile owner) GET /api/v1/users/:id/documents       | Gets all documents belonging to a particular user
+DELETE /api/v1/users/:id              |   Deletes a user (available only to admin/superadmin) GET /api/v1/users/:id/documents       | Gets all documents belonging to a particular user

 ### Documents